cs123-stanford/cs123-stanford-2024/docs/schedule/labs/fall-24/lab-4.rst

 - Define the positions for each leg's trajectory in the trotting gait.
 - Set the appropriate values for ``rf_ee_triangle_positions``, ``lf_ee_triangle_positions``, ``rb_ee_triangle_positions``, and ``lb_ee_triangle_positions``.
 - Ensure that the trajectories create a trotting motion when combined.

+**DELIVERABLE:** You have implemented trotting.
+What are some other gaits that Pupper could exhibit, and why/when would they be useful?
+List 3 alternative gaits.

 Part 4: Implement Trajectory Interpolation
 ------------------------------------------